doctorjane/advance/README.md

 Advance adds the bin dir of the Advance gem to PATH, so that you can invoke the supporting advance scripts in your pipeline without specifying the full path of the script.
-Advance also adds the path of your script to PATH so that you can invoke scripts in the same directory as your main script without specifying the full path of the script.
+Advance also adds the path of _your Advance script_ to PATH so that you can invoke scripts in the same directory as your main script without specifying the full path of the script.
 Of course, you can invoke any script if the path to the script is fully specified or the path is already on PATH.

 **Specifying Script Input and Output**